 Many guitarists find the chords of this country song very easy.
 I’ve seen preschoolers playing their toy guitars to the tune of this song.
 It shouldn’t be that difficult for beginner adult guitarists to learn the few tricks of the song.
 Learning this song is as important as learning how to ride your bicycle.
 It’s a nice way to begin your guitar playing journey.

 |Tabs||View Sweet Home Alabama Tabs Here|

-This is one of the greatest Lynyrd Skynyrd songs of all time and it’s already over 45 years old.
+This is one of the greatest Lynyrd Skynyrd songs of all time, and it’s already over 45 years old.
 It’s extremely popular, and you’ve probably seen a lot of films and commercials using a part of the song.
 That’s how catchy this country rock is.
-Sweet Home Alabama remains as a must-learn for anyone who aspires to become a guitarist.
+Sweet Home Alabama remains a must-learn for anyone who aspires to become a guitarist.